Common Issues encountered when installing memory cards:

 Troubleshooting:

-Card Not Detected: Ensure the card is inserted correctly and try a different card to rule out hardware issues.
+Card Not Detected: Ensure the card is inserted correctly and then try to format it in the device settings.

 Dash Cameras –